Rockville, Maryland: Representative body

-Rockville was a four-member City Council, whose members, along with the mayor, serve as the governing body of the city.
-In 2023, the City Council voted to expand the Council from four members to six, along with the mayor.
+Rockville has a four-member city council, whose members, along with the mayor, serve as the governing body of the city.
+In 2023, the council voted to expand from four members to six, along with the mayor.

 Education

 Rockville is served by the Montgomery County Public Schools system.
 Public high schools in Rockville include Thomas S. Wootton High School, Richard Montgomery High School, and Rockville High School.
 Prior to integration in 1961, black students were educated at George Washington Carver High School in Rockville.
 The John L. Gildner Regional Institute for Children and Adolescents provides education for children with special educational needs.

 St. Elizabeth Catholic School of the Roman Catholic Archdiocese of Washington is in Rockville.

 Private schools located near Rockville (with Rockville postal addresses) include: